povilas-traveltime/igeolise-chromium-crawler/README.md

 inAll <element>             - Selects multiple elements matching the <element> description for following action
-    (the implementation simply unfolds the current script into multiple scripts replacing the current forAllElems action with `in` action) findContainingInLastResult <text> - Matches any leaf dom element that contains the <text> substring and clicks on them awaiting for a download.
+    (the implementation simply unfolds the current script into multiple scripts replacing the current forAllElems action with `in` action) findContainingInLastResult <text> - Matches any leaf dom element that contains the <text> substring and clicks on them awaiting for a download. findLatestWithPrefex <text> - searches for anchor elements (<a> tag) which contain the specified prefix in its href attribute and selects the latest by comparing the tail of the string alphanumerically.

 Elements: